Shared Subspace Models for Multi-Group Covariance Estimation: Introduction

 \section{Introduction}

-Multivariate data is often partitioned into groups, each of which represent samples from populations with distinct but possibly related distributions.
+Multivariate data can often be partitioned into groups, each of which represent samples from populations with distinct but possibly related distributions.
 Although historically the primary focus has been on identifying mean-level differences between populations, there has been a growing need to identify differences in population covariances as well.
 For instance, in case-control studies, mean-level effects may be small relative to subject variability; distributional differences between groups may still be evident as differences in the covariances between features.
 Even when mean-level differences are detectable, better estimates of the covariability of features across groups may lead to an improved understanding of the mechanisms underlying these apparent mean-level differences.
 Further, accurate covariance estimation is an essential part of many prediction tasks (e.g. quadratic discriminant analysis).
 Thus, evaluating heterogeneity between covariance matrices can be an important complement to more traditional analyses for estimating differences in means across groups.

 To address this need, we develop a novel method for multi-group covariance estimation.
 Our method exploits the fact that in many natural systems, high dimensional data is often very structured and thus can be best understood on a lower dimensional subspace.
-For example, with gene expression data, the effective dimensionality is thought to scale with the number of gene regulatory modules, not the number of genes themselves \citep{Heimberg2016}.
+For example, with gene expression data, we may be interested how the covariability between expression levels differs in subjects with and without a particular disease phenotype (e.g, how does gene expression covariability differ in different subtypes of leukemia?
+See Section \ref{sec:app}).
+In these applications, the effective dimensionality is thought to scale with the number of gene regulatory modules, not the number of genes themselves \citep{Heimberg2016}.
 As such, differences in gene expression across groups should be expressed in terms of differences between these regulatory modules rather than strict differences between expression levels.
 Such differences can be examined on a subspace that reflects the correlations resulting from these modules.
 In contrast to most existing approaches for group covariance estimation, our approach is to directly infer such subspaces from groups of related data.